The Growth in Grief

 Of all people, she should be able to sit with Gladys in this pain.
 To ask questions and offer comforts that she longs to receive.
 But her heart feels like the salt-water-filled beaker in her tenth grade chemistry class, saturated entirely and unable to hold a single molecule more.

 Sitting in her car Mallory buries her face in her mittens.
 She feels ashamed for the ridiculous excuse she made to leave abruptly.
 She hates how her cowardice inadvertently confirmed the worst to Gladys- that her grief is too much for people.
-She’s knocked over by fresh waves of sorrow, pulled to shore by the gravity of Gladys’s own loss.
-Visceral anger, pointed inward, pointed outward, pointed upward.
+She’s knocked over by fresh waves of sorrow, pulled under by the gravity of Gladys’s loss, of her own loss.
+Visceral anger surges, pointed inward, pointed outward, pointed upward.

 She gasps from the startle of the gentle tap on her window.
 She rolls it down, and the cold air precedes Gladys’s warm smile by a millisecond.